-A short book full of inspiring advice on sharing your work online.
-It's given me loads of ideas for this site.
+A short book full of inspiring advice on how to share your work online.

 It’s not enough to be good.
 In order to be found, you have to be findable.